-This past year has been a battle between the balloon industry and Senator Jack Scott who implement California Bill SB 1499 which bans the sales of Mylar balloons.
-After many months of heated discussions, email campaigns, and protests– the SB 1499 pass through the California assembly to be rejected by Governor Schwarzenagger.
+This past year has been a battle between the balloon industry and Senator Jack Scott, who implement California Bill SB 1499, which bans the sales of Mylar balloons.
+After many months of heated discussions, email campaigns, and protests– SB 1499 passed through the California assembly to be rejected by Governor Schwarzenegger.

-Governor Schwarzenagger vetoed Senate Bill 1499 that would have increased fines and impose new requirements on anyone who sells helium filled foil (Mylar) balloons in the state.
+Governor Schwarzenegger vetoed Senate Bill 1499, which has increased fines and imposed new requirements on anyone who sells helium-filled foil (Mylar) balloons.

 - Those equipments mandate that helium filled balloons must be affixed to weights and that the ribbons attached to such balloons be non-conductive remain.